datactor/Adaptive-Problem-Solving/README.md

 ### Folder structure
 - `examples/`: contains various algorithm problems solved in Rust, organized by problem category (e.g. backtracking, dynamic programming, etc.).
-- `notes/`: contains explanations of Rust for PS in the broad sense.
+- `forge/`: contains explanations of Rust's sharp swords and tough armor.

 ## Examples

 Each problem example is organized in its own subfolder and solution approach.
-The Rust code for each solution is located in the `src` subfolder of the example.
+The Rust code for each solution is located in the `examples` subfolder of the example.

-## Notes
+## Forge

-The `note` folder contains markdown files that explain concepts in Rust that weren't obvious to me.
+The `forge` folder contains markdown files that explain concepts in Rust that weren't obvious to me or that I am fascinated by.

 ## Getting Started